Sn3pcity/alx-low_level_programming/0x00-hello_world/README.md

 Install the linter with sudo ./install.sh emacs or vi a new file called betty, and copy the script below:
 #!/bin/bash
-# Simply a wrapper script to keep you from having to use betty-style
+# Simply a wrapper script to keep you from having to use betty-style \n
 # and betty-doc separately on every item.
 # Originally by Tim Britton (@wintermanc3r), multiargument added by
 # Larry Madeo (@hillmonkey)